politeauthority/automox-worklets/reverse-shell/README.md

 ### Security Advantages
 Running the SSH server your worklet connects to in a Docker container has multiple security advantages.
  - It limits the access the device has to your server.
 The device will only be connected to a very minimal server, and not have access to the server as a whole.
- - Docker containers can be very ephemeral, and shutdown anytime you dont expect or want remote connections.
+ - Docker containers can be very ephemeral, and shutdown anytime you don't expect or want remote connections.
 The server can be shutdown with just `docker stop openssh`.

 ### Setup and Manage Container
 More info about this docker image, and other available options at [https://hub.docker.com/r/linuxserver/openssh-server](https://hub.docker.com/r/linuxserver/openssh-server).
  - **Setup**
  First lets create a directory on your system to persist the containers data, lets say `/home/user/openssh/`, or what we will call `${PERSISTANCE_PATH}`.
 Here also create a dir called `config` and `keys`.
-In the `keys` directory put the private and public key that correspond to the `REMOTE_PUBLIC_KEY` used previously, these will be used to connect to the unnel
+In the `keys` directory put the private and public key that correspond to the `REMOTE_PUBLIC_KEY` used previously, these will be used to connect to the tunnel
  - **Start Container:**
  Next we will start the Open SSH server container.
     ```console